hkbakke/bash-insulter/README.md

 # bash-insulter
-Insults the user when typing wrong command.
+Randomly insults the user when typing wrong command.
+Remember to either source the file or login again for the effects to be visible.

 Change insults as needed :)

 Put `bash.command-not-found` in /etc and source it from `/etc/bash.bashrc`:
 ```